Last Updated on November 12, 2022 by Audrey Scott

 We'd recommend going with a local trekking agency.
 They know the area well and work with local guides.
 The closest big city to the Alay Mountains is Osh, which can serve as a planning and organizing hub.

-Travel to Osh, do your research, visit local tour operators, and make your trekking arrangements.
-Destination Osh can also assist in connecting you with one of their trusted local partners.
+Travel to Osh, do your research, visit local tour operators (we've trekked with and recommend Visit Alay), and make your trekking arrangements.
 There is also a CBT office in Sary Mogul that can help you organize treks, find homestays, and hire guides and horses.

 If you are traveling to the Alay Mountains region from Tajikistan (e.g., Pamir Highway) or China consider making arrangements in advance so that you don't end up back-tracking.
 In this case, it makes more sense to stop off in Sary Mogul or Sary Tash on your way to Osh and do your treks directly from there.